Astigmatism: Congenital

 The cause of congenital astigmatism is unclear, although it is believed to be partly related to genetic factors.
 Genetics, based on twin studies, appear to play only a small role in astigmatism as of 2007.

 Genome-wide association studies (GWAS) have been used to investigate the genetic foundation of astigmatism.
 Although no conclusive result has been shown, various candidates have been identified.
-In a study conducted in 2011 on various Asian populations, variants in the PDGFRA gene on chromosome 4q12 were identified to be associated with corneal astigmatism.
+In a 2011 study of various Asian populations, variants in the PDGFRA gene on chromosome 4q12 were identified as associated with corneal astigmatism.
 A follow-up study in 2013 on the European population, however, found no variant significantly associated with corneal astigmatism at the genome-wide level (single-nucleotide polymorphism rs7677751 at PDGFRA).
 Facing the inconsistency, a study by Shah and colleagues in 2018 included both populations with Asian and Northern European ancestry.
 They successfully replicated the previously identified genome-wide significant locus for corneal astigmatism near the PDGFRA gene, with a further success of identifying three novel candidate genes: CLDN7, ACP2, and TNFAIP8L3.
 Other GWAS studies also provided inconclusive results: Lopes and colleagues identified a susceptibility locus with lead single nucleotide polymorphism rs3771395 on chromosome 2p13.3 in the VAX2 gene (VAX2 plays an important role in the development of the dorsoventral axis of the eye); Li and associates, however, found no consistent or strong genetic signals for refractive astigmatism while suggesting a possibility of widespread genetic co-susceptibility for spherical and astigmatic refractive errors.
 They also found that the TOX gene region previously identified for spherical equivalent refractive error was the second most strongly associated region.
 Another recent follow-up study again had identified four novel loci for corneal astigmatism, with two also being novel loci for astigmatism: ZC3H11B (associated with axial length), NPLOC4 (associated with myopia), LINC00340 (associated with spherical equivalent refractive error) and HERC2 (associated with eye color).